A closer look at dark matter production in exponential growth scenarios: Summary and concluding remarks

 \section{Summary and concluding remarks}

-In this manuscript, we determine the dark matter distribution function for the exponential growth mechanism by directly solving the Boltzmann equation at the operator level.
-We first derive the results in a model independent framework, and then proceed to consider some examples.
-Dark matter production through the exponential growth mechanism is an initial condition dependent problem.
-This process cannot solely generate the full abundance.
-It must be supplemented by another mechanism which generates the initial abundance of dark matter.
-We assume that dominant production of dark matter proceeds through the exponential growth process.
+In this manuscript, we determine the dark matter distribution function for the exponential growth mechanism by solving the unintegrated Boltzmann equation.
+We perform the analysis for the scenario where dark matter field is a complex scalar charged under $Z_3$ symmetry.
+The dark matter interactions with the scalar particle $\phi$ of the form $\chi^3 \phi$ triggers the exponential growth.
+The production continues until the process is Boltzmann suppressed.
+Note that this mechanism necessarily requires a finite non-zero number density of dark matter to be present in the early universe which can arise due to several initial processes -- like gravitational production, decay of the heavy particle, freeze-in etc..
+While all these initial processes are capable of generating full dark matter abundance, in this manuscript however we assume that these process just seeds the small non-zero abundance and the dominant production of dark matter occurs through the exponential growth process.

-In the literature~\cite{Bringmann:2021tjr,Hryczuk:2021qtz,Bringmann:2022aim}, the results are obtained using the simplified assumption of dark matter phase space tracing the equilibrium distribution.
-We find that the phase space distribution obtained by directly solving the Boltzmann equation is quite different from the assumed equilibrium distribution and is highly sensitive to the process generating the initial dark matter abundance.
-We also show that dark matter in the early universe does not grow exponentially with the expansion of the universe.
-The growth rather can be generically described by an exponential factor viz. $\exp[A(x)]$ with $A(x)$ depending on the details of the model.
-In this manuscript, we refer the growth as exponential to avoid introducing new names.

-We consider a simple toy model containing a scalar dark matter charged under $Z_3$ symmetry.
-Its interactions with the bath particle $\phi$ onsets the exponential growth of the dark matter which stops with the rate of reaction becoming Boltzmann suppressed.
-To generate the initial abundance of dark matter, we consider two examples --- Freeze-in and out-of-equilibrium decay of a non-relativistic particle.
-With freeze-in, the dark matter is found to have a colder distribution in comparison to the equilibrium distribution, and the non-thermal decay of the heavy particle makes the dark matter distribution to peak at higher values of momenta depending on the choices of the masses.